A Twitter survey found that, on average, the maximum number of accounts a social media manager handles is 40.

 Also, develop a content strategy that aligns with your goals and target audience.
 This includes deciding what type of content to create (e.g., images, videos, blog posts, etc.), how often to post, and what topics to cover.

 You must take smart content planning and creation seriously.

-2. Build a Content Creation Plan
+2. Develop a Comprehensive Content Creation Plan

 Creating a content creation plan can help you streamline creating content for multiple social media accounts.
 Determine the content you want to create, the frequency of posts, and the platforms you will use to distribute the content.

 Your social media marketing plan can include a balanced combination of creating new content and curating valuable and useful content.

 It’s not simple to create new content for different social media accounts.

 You must audit previous social media content to understand the existing approaches and tone of voice.
 Also, you must brainstorm new ideas with your creative professionals to generate quality ideas.

 Analyze and learn from the competitors and see what’s working for them.
 Run in-depth competitor research to generate quality ideas.

 Are you running out of creative ideas that can captivate your audiences?
 Are you stuck in the content loop with tight deadlines?